MilkeeyCat/ddnet_protocol/docs/chunk.md

 One chunk contains of a chunk header.
 And a chunk payload.
 The payload contains exactly one net message of either type game or system.

-To access the net message struct check the `kind` and access the `msg` union accordingly.

 # fill_chunk_header